How to explain endometriosis to a man? Things you wish you knew sooner!

-Diagnosis is crucial answering how to explain endometriosis to a man because endometriosis isn’t easy to diagnose.
+Diagnosis is crucial in answering how to explain endometriosis to a man because endometriosis isn’t easy to diagnose.

 It takes, on average 7,5 years.
-Not many doctors understand endometriosis, neither they can see it, and there is no blood test to confirm or eliminate possibility of this disease.
+Not many doctors understand endometriosis, neither they can see it, and there is no blood test to confirm or eliminate the possibility of this disease.

 The only way to diagnose endometriosis is through invasive surgery, which can create complications itself.
 It’s laparoscopy!

 So why does it take so long to diagnose this common (1 in 10 women) disease, despite the fact it has a profound impact on the quality of women’s lives?

 Part of the problem is that common symptoms like period pain, pain during sex, pelvic pain, and discharge, can be explained by other, even more, common conditions.

 Symptoms of endometriosis are commonly confused with those of infections, STDs, and IBS.